top of page

 4.1 Loss of permanent residence rights due to stays abroad

 Once issued, a permanent residence card can expire again under certain circumstances.
 According to Section 4a Paragraph 7 of the FreizügG/EU, an absence of more than two consecutive years for a reason that is not merely temporary leads to the loss of the right of permanent residence.
 However, the right of permanent residence does not expire automatically after this period, as is the case with other residence permits.
 The right is only permanently lost when the authorities officially confirm the loss.
-For this, an official notice of loss is required (Section 6 FreizügG/EU).
+For this, an official notice of loss is required ( Section 6 FreizügG/EU ).
 To avoid the loss of the right of permanent residence, it is advisable to plan longer stays abroad and to inform yourself about the possible consequences in good time.

 4.2 Loss of permanent residence card due to public security

-Apart from the loss of permanent residence due to extended stays abroad (see above), the loss of permanent residence is only possible in exceptional cases – namely, for reasons of public order, security, or health .
+Apart from the loss of permanent residence due to extended stays abroad (see above), the loss of permanent residence is only possible in exceptional cases – namely, for reasons of public order, security, or health.
 This means that expulsion may only occur if there is a real and sufficiently serious threat that affects a fundamental interest of society.
-A criminal conviction alone is not sufficient.
+A criminal conviction alone is not sufficient .
 Additional circumstances must exist that indicate a present threat to public order.

-Another reason for loss of residence may be the protection of public health (Section 6 (1) of the EU Freedom of Movement Act).
-However, only diseases with epidemic potential—i.e., those classified as dangerous by the World Health Organization (WHO)—can justify termination of residence for holders of European permanent residence permits.
+Another reason for loss of residence may be the protection of public health ( Section 6 (1) of the EU Freedom of Movement Act ).
+However, only diseases with epidemic potential—i.e., those classified as dangerous by the World Health Organization (WHO)—can justify termination of residence for holders of European permanent residence.
+However, before a decision on the loss of residence is made, the person concerned must be heard .
+Furthermore, the determination must be in writing to protect the rights of those affected.

 5. Apply for a permanent residence card in Berlin